Andromache: Life after the fall of Troy

 After Troy falls, Andromache is given as a concubine to Neoptolemus, also called Pyrrhus, son of Achilles, after her son Astyanax is murdered at the suggestion of Odysseus, who fears he will grow up to avenge his father Hector.
 She goes with him to Phthia, where Thetis and Peleus, the parents of Achilles, lived.
 Hyginus calls her son Amphialus, while Euripides gives his name as Molossus and Pausanias says that she has three children, named Molossus, Pielus and Pergamus.
 In Euripides' Andromache, Hermione, the wife of Neoptolemus and daughter of Helen and Menelaus, tries to kill Andromache because she believes Andromache has cursed her with infertility.
 In the play, Neoptolemus is killed by Orestes, who marries Hermione, and the goddess Thetis announces that Andromache will marry her ex-brother-in-law Helenus and live with him in "the land of the Molossians", where her son Molossus will start "an unbroken succession of kings who will live happy lives".
 In Pausanias' account Helenus' son Cestrinus was the child of Andromache.
-Aeneas also visits Andromache and Helenus when they are living in Chaonia, where Helenus gives him a prophecy and Andromache brings robes and a Phrygian cloak for Aeneas' son Ascanius and tells him he is "the sole image left to [her] of [her] Astyanax".
+Aeneas also visits Andromache and Helenus when they are living in Buthrotum, Chaonia, where Helenus gives him a prophecy and Andromache brings robes and a Phrygian cloak for Aeneas' son Ascanius and tells him he is "the sole image left to [her] of [her] Astyanax".
+Because Buthrotum functions as a hollow replica of the once-vibrant, razed Troy in the Aeneid, Andromache's dedications to the city—particularly Hector's grave—represent her dedication to her family and people.
+Andromache's actions after the fall of Troy thus reaffirm her virtuousness represented throughout Homer's Iliad and Vergil's Aeneid.
 Pausanias, writing in the 2nd century AD, says that "there is still a shrine [to Andromache] in the city" that was named after her son Pergamus.

 Role in society

 Mourning her husband

 Andromache's gradual discovery of her husband's death and her immediate lamentation (22.437–515) culminate the shorter lamentations of Priam and Hecuba upon Hector's death (22.405–36).
 In accordance with traditional customs of mourning, Andromache responds with an immediate and impulsive outburst of grief (goos) that begins the ritual lamentation.
-She casts away her various pieces of headdress (22.468-72) and leads the Trojan women in ritual mourning, both of which they did (22.405–36).
+She casts away her various pieces of headdress (22.468–72) and leads the Trojan women in ritual mourning, both of which they did (22.405–36).
 Although Andromache adheres to the formal practice of female lamentation in Homeric epic, the raw emotion of her discovery yields a miserable beginning to a new era in her life without her husband and, ultimately, without a home.
 The final stage of the mourning process occurs in Iliad 24 in the formal, communal grieving (thrēnos) upon the return of Hector's body (24.703–804).
-In a fragment of Ennius' Andromacha, quoted by Cicero in the Tusculan Disputations (3.44-46), Andromacha sings about her loss of Hector.
+In a fragment of Ennius' Andromacha, quoted by Cicero in the Tusculan Disputations (3.44–46), Andromacha sings about her loss of Hector.